 My Favorite Dance Is:

 Asian Dances in Danger

-Asian dances are also in danger of moving in the direction of extinction.
-UNESCO realized this problem and formed a special unit under the Intangible Cultural Heritage Program to revive and preserve heritage such as dance, songs, languages, etc. For article on the endangered Asian dances that received assistance from UNESCO, read 'Preserving Asian Dance'
+Asian dances are also in danger of being extinct.
+UNESCO realized this problem and formed a special unit under the Intangible Cultural Heritage Program to revive and preserve heritage such as dance, songs, languages, etc. You can read about these endangered Asian dances that received assistance from UNESCO, here: 'Preserving Asian Dance'

 © 2012 Mazlan